ourworldventures/www_ourparadise/content/home/index.md

 ### Karibu means **"Welcome (to)"** in Swahili

 Discover authentic paradise.
-Just ten minutes from Stone Town, a World Heritage Site, as well as the international airport.
+Just ten minutes from world heritage site Stone Town, as well as the international airport.

 {% end %}